Myth: There’s not enough energy in the outer continental shelf (OCS) to make exploration worthwhile.

-- Waste product reuse technology: transforms drill cuttings, a waste product of rock pieces and drilling fluids produced when drilling a well, into raw material for bricks, roads, and even rebuilding Louisiana’s wetlands.
+- Waste product reuse technology: transforms drill cuttings, a waste product of rock pieces and drilling fluids produced when drilling a well, into raw material for bricks and roads, and they were used in rebuilding Louisiana’s wetlands.

 These technologies and practices are yielding results:

-- According to the U.S. Department of Interior data, offshore operators produced 7 billion barrels of oil from 1985 to 2001 with a spill rate of only .035 percent.
+- According to the U.S. Department of Interior data, offshore operators produced 14 billion barrels of oil from 1986 to 2015 with a spill rate of only .035 percent.
 (The data includes the spill caused by the Deep Water Horizon accident.)

 Myth: Offshore oil and gas production is the number one contributor to oil in our oceans.

-Fact: Less than 1 percent of all oil found in the North American marine environment comes from offshore oil and gas development.
-According to the National Academy of Sciences, the majority—60 percent—is the result of natural seeps through the ocean floor.
+Fact: About 1 percent of all oil found in the North American marine environment comes from offshore oil and gas development.
+According to the National Academy of Sciences, the majority—over 60 percent—is the result of natural seeps through the ocean floor.
 In many places it is higher.
 For example, all of the tar on the beaches of Santa Barbara is from natural seeps.
 Moreover, these seeps are reduced when the oil is produced and transported to shore, where it can be put to use as energy for America.

 Oil seeps—underwater cracks in the Earth’s crust—release more than 60 percent of the petroleum entering North American waters and over 45 percent of the petroleum in waters around the globe.
 Natural seepage of crude oil from geologic formations below the seafloor is estimated to exceed 47,000,000 gallons in North American waters and 180,000,000 gallons globally every year.

 Myth: Oil companies are sitting on 68 million acres of untapped leases and don’t need access to new areas.